You can learn how to manage apps, settings, photos, contacts and more on your new Pixel phone.

 - Find photos: Open your Google Photos app .
 See an interactive tutorial about finding photos.

 - Take photos: From any screen, press your phone's power button twice.
+Learn how to take different types of photos.

 - Take screenshots: Press your phone's power button for a few seconds.
 Then tap Screenshot.